leburgeon/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 The current set of tests uses [Jest](https://jestjs.io/) to ensure that the React components work as intended.
 This is essentially the same thing that is done in the section [Testing React apps](/en/part5/testing_react_apps) of part 5 with [Vitest](https://vitest.dev/).

 Testing components in isolation is quite useful but that still does not ensure that the system as a whole works as we wish.
-To have more confidence about this, let us write a couple of really simple end-to-end tests similarly we did in section [part 5](/en/part5/).
+To have more confidence about this, let us write a couple of really simple end-to-end tests, similar to what we did in section [part 5](/en/part5/).
 You could use [Playwright](https://playwright.dev/) or [Cypress](https://www.cypress.io/) for the tests.

 No matter which you choose, you should extend Jest-definition in package.json to prevent Jest from trying to run the e2e-tests.
 Assuming that directory _e2e-tests_ is used for e2e-tests, the definition is: